denten/denten.github.io/_includes/CV/06-talks.md

-## Talks, Workshops, & Conferences
+## I. Invited Talks, Workshops, & Conferences

 - "Authoring Artificial Intelligence: Chatbots and Story Generators of the 1960--1970s."
   Lecture by invitation at the Human Futures Research Program, Aarhus University, Denmark on